 On redemption or at maturity, the Company will, subject to the following sentence, repay the indebtedness represented by the Debentures by paying to the Debenture Trustee in lawful money of Canada an amount required to repay the principal amount of the outstanding Debentures together with accrued and unpaid interest thereon.
-The Company may, at its option, on not more than 60 days' and not less than 30 days' prior notice and subject to applicable regulatory approval, unless an Event of Default has occurred and is continuing, elect to satisfy its obligation to repay, in whole or in part, all or any portion of the principal amount of the Debentures that are to be redeemed or that are to mature by issuing and delivering fully paid, non-assessable and freely tradeable Common Shares to the Debentureholders.
-The number of Common Shares to be issued will be determined by dividing the principal amount of the Debentures that are to be redeemed or that are to mature, as the case may be, by 95% of the Current Market Price of the Common Shares on the date fixed for redemption or maturity, as the case may be.
+The Company may, at its option, on not more than 60 days' and not less than 30 days' prior notice and subject to applicable regulatory approval, unless an Event of Default has occurred and is continuing, elect to satisfy its obligation to repay, in whole or in part, all or any portion of the principal amount of the Debentures that are to be redeemed or that are to mature by issuing and delivering fully paid, non-assessable and freely tradeable Common Shares to the Debentures that are to be redeemed or that are to mature, as the case may be, by 95% of the Current Market Price of the Common Shares on the date fixed for redemption or maturity, as the case may be.
 No fractional Common Shares will be issued on redemption but, in lieu thereof, the Company shall satisfy fractional interests by a cash payment equal to the Current Market Price of the fractional interest.